Oleh Kulinich: Criticism

 In past convocations of the Verkhovna Rada, he was seen several times for impersonal voting.

 He was one of the 59 deputies who signed the petition, on the basis of which the Constitutional Court of Ukraine canceled the article of the Criminal Code of Ukraine on illegal enrichment, which obliged civil servants to give explanations about the sources of their income and the income of their family members.
 Criminal liability for illegal enrichment was introduced in Ukraine in 2015.
 This was one of the requirements of the EU for the implementation of the Visa Liberalization Action Plan, as well as one of Ukraine's obligations to the IMF, established by a memorandum.

 With the assistance of Kulinich, a free concert of the band "TiK" took place in the village of Dykanka, Poltava region, during the election campaign to the Verkhovna Rada.
 During the election campaign, Kulinich opened 15 playgrounds on the territory of the 147th electoral district (Poltava region), built at his own expense.

 He was mentioned in the list of deputies who did not enter information about their own business in the declarations for 2014.

 Charity

-He financed the program for the installation of playgrounds in the settlements of the district, more than 200 playgrounds were installed.
+Kulinich financed a program that installed over 200 playgrounds in various settlements.